nus-cs2103-AY2223S1/ip/docs/README.md

 ### Adding a new Event Task: `event`

-Adds a new `todo` task to the task list.
+Adds a new `event` task to the task list.

 Format: `event <TASK_DESCRIPTION> /at <YYYY-MM-DD>`